 The charged particles during their motion collide with one another and also with slow-moving uncharged molecules.
 Thus the number of charged particles increases rapidly.
 If the electric field is strong enough, a dielectric breakdown of air will occur and an arc will form between the conductors.

-Electric power transmission practically deals with the bulk transfer of electrical energy, from generating stations situated many kilometers away from the main consumption centers or the cities.
-For this reason, the long-distance transmission cables are of utmost necessity for effective power transfer, which in-evidently results in huge losses across the system.
-Minimizing those has been a major challenge for power engineers of late and to do that one should have a clear understanding of the type and nature of losses.
-The corona effect in power system has a predominant role in reducing the efficiency of EHV (extra high voltage lines) which we are going to concentrate on, in this article.
+Electric power transmission deals with the bulk transfer of electrical energy, from generating stations situated many kilometers away from the main consumption centers or the cities.
+For this reason, the long-distance transmission conductors are of utmost necessity for effective power transfer – which in-evidently results in huge losses across the system.

 - Alternating electrical potential difference must be supplied across the line.

 - The spacing of the conductors, must be large enough compared to the line diameter.

 When an alternating current is made to flow across two conductors of a transmission line whose spacing is large compared to their diameters, the air surrounding the conductors (composed of ions) is subjected to dielectric stress.